rmartinez1992/nexu-backend-test/README.md

   {"id": 3, "name": "RDX", "average_price": 395753}
 ]
 ```
+Code all the endpoints and the logic needed
 Create a database to store this information
 Populate the database from the json included in this repository